Year 11 Product Design and Technologies Units 1 and 2

 Things to think about

-It is important that you have access to the tools or equipment needed to make the product you design.
-You should also know how to save and find copies of all your completed work, this way compiling work for assessment, such as an e-folio will be simple.
+It is important that you have access to the tools or equipment needed to make the product you design, as well as support and supervision at home or school when making your product.
+You should also know how to use digital tools (such as a Smart Phone and Laptop) and Cloud based software. to collate your work for assessment to develop a Digital Folio

 Things you can do now